 Looking for something different?
 Then this spider’s diary might well be it with its humorous text and illustrations involving the spider’s observations, his days at school and with his best friend, who’s a fly.
 Children are likely to enjoy it, ask questions, and absorb the intertwined facts, and they’re also likely to want you to read it with them again and again, so beware!
 For preschool through grade 3.

-This retelling of a nearly forgotten tale by bestselling author, Raymond Arroyo, won’t be available until 10/15/20, but you can pre-order it.
+This is the retelling of a nearly forgotten tale by bestselling author, Raymond Arroyo.
 Amazon’s blurb describes it as the “tale of Nephila, a cave-dwelling spider who plays a pivotal role central to the Christmas story…reminding us that hope can always be found even in dark places where we least expect it. (ages 5-8)

 As a spider spins her web on a fence, farm animals invite her to do things with them, but she’s much too busy.
 Eventually, the animals can see what a beautiful and entirely useful thing she’s created.
 Perhaps a lesson in diligence that little children might pick up on, but more likely they’ll enjoy the simple, colorful illustrations and may learn to not always fear spiders.
 (Read-aloud, ages 3-5 years)